 Giving to Public-Society Benefit

-- Average-average growth in household and nonprofit net worth,
+- Close-to-average growth in household and nonprofit net worth,

-- Growth in consumer expenditures on foreign travel.76
+- Growth in consumer expenditures on foreign travel, and

-These three factors account for the majority of the predicted growth in giving to public-society benefit in these years.
+These factors account for the majority of the predicted growth in giving to public-society benefit in these years.46

-Giving to public-society benefit organizations tends to be affected by trends that influence consumer behavior regarding luxury expenditures, such as foreign travel.
+Giving to public-society benefit organizations tends to be affected by trends that influence consumer behavior regarding luxury expenditures.
 This finding implies that this particular subsector may not be as resistant to economic downturns as other areas of giving.